gustavopinto/gustavopinto.github.com/_posts/2016-01-01-the-story-behind-casual-contributors.md

 published: true
 ---

+TL;DR

+This a summary of the paper "[More Common Than You Think: An In-Depth Study of Casual Contributors](http://gustavopinto.github.io/lost+found/saner2016.pdf)".
+For the impatient, there is a summary of the summary:

+1. **Casual contributors are rather common**.
+48.98% of the overall contributors that we analyzed are actually casual contributors.
+However, these contributors are responsible for only 1.73% of the total contributions in our set of analyzed projects.

+2. **Casual contributions are far from being trivial**.
+After a manual inspection of a sample of casual contributions, we found that although 28.64% of them are related to grammar and typo fixes, 30.20% of them fix bugs, 18.75% propose new features, and 8.85% refactor code.

+3. **Casual contributions are well liked**.
+These contributions are perceived as a beneficial phenomenon from the perspective of project maintainters and casual contributors.
+Personal needs was the most reported motivation for the casual contributors.
+As a shortcoming, project maintainters reported an increasing number of reviews, which demands time from core developers.

+--

 Github changed the way developers contribute to OSS projects, in particular by providing a single process of contribution, which is called pull-based model.
 Using this model, developers do not need to have write access to the repository in order to provide changes to the software.
 This kind of environment, together with its contribution model, encourages newcomers to participate in the process.

 However, while some contributors want to have a key role on the project, some others do not share the same desire, although they still want to contribute nevertheless.
 In fact, it is well-known that popular projects have a restricted set of core developers, who drive the project, but also a broad set of "not that involved" developers, which are responsible for a long tail of small contributions.